Unit-generated orders of real quadratic fields I. Class number bounds: Unit-generated orders with one class per genus

-Here we report on computations of those unit-generated orders having wide class group of exponent $2$ (that is, $\Cl(\OO_{\Delta})= \Cl(\OO_{\Delta})[2]$), as well as the subset of those unit-generated orders having narrow class number of exponent $2$ (that is, $\Cl^+(\OO_{\Delta})= \Cl^+(\OO_{\Delta})[2]$, or ``one class per genus'').
-We find a total of $86$ unit-generated quadratic orders having $2$-torsion class group and discriminant $\Delta < 10^{10}$, which we list in \Cref{table:2A} and \Cref{table:2B}.
-(The discriminant $\Delta=5$ is again listed twice.)
-The class groups computed in these two tables are wide class groups.
+We give lists of all unit-generated quadratic orders having wide class group of exponent $2$ (that is, $\Cl(\OO_{\Delta})= \Cl(\OO_{\Delta})[2]$) and having discriminant $\Delta< 10^{10}$.
+We also list the subset of those unit-generated orders having narrow class number of exponent $2$ (that is, $\Cl^+(\OO_{\Delta})= \Cl^+(\OO_{\Delta})[2]$, or ``one class per genus'').
+We find a total of $86$ unit-generated quadratic orders having $2$-torsion (wide) class group and discriminant $\Delta < 10^{10}$, which we list in \Cref{table:2A} and \Cref{table:2B}.
+(The discriminant $\Delta=5$ again appears twice.)
 In the case $\Delta=n^2+4$ in \Cref{table:2B}, all wide class groups coincide with narrow class groups, because the fundamental unit has norm $-1$.

 These tables include all known unit-generated quadratic orders having one class per genus.
-In the case $\Delta=n^2+4$, all discriminants in \Cref{table:2B} have one class per genus, since $\Cl^{+}(\Delta) \isom \Cl(\Delta)$ because their generating unit has norm $-1$.
-In \Cref{table:2A}, only the rows with $\Cl^{+}(\OO_{\Delta}) \isom (\Z/2\Z)^j$ have one class per genus.
+In the case $\Delta=n^2+4$, all discriminants in \Cref{table:2B} have one class per genus, since \mbox{$\Cl^{+}(\Delta) \isom \Cl(\Delta)$} because their generating unit has norm $-1$.
+In \Cref{table:2A}, only the rows with \mbox{$\Cl^{+}(\OO_{\Delta}) \isom (\Z/2\Z)^j$} have one class per genus.

 We computed the data for \Cref{table:2A} and \Cref{table:2B} using \texttt{SageMath}.
 Our code is publicly available on \texttt{GitHub} at \url{https://github.com/gskopp/UnitGeneratedOrders}.

 \bgroup \begin{small} \arraystretch{1.1}